ai2cm/nudge-to-fine-25km-manuscript-workflow/workflows/fine-resolution-runs/README.md

 - The model source code used to run these simulations comes from [this branch](https://github.com/ai2cm/fv3gfs-fortran/tree/physics-component-time-average-diags) of the fv3gfs-fortran repository.
-- The version of the fv3config used to write run directories is 0.4.0.
+- The version of fv3config used to write run directories is 0.4.0.
 - The `chgres_cube` tool used was compiled by Kai-Yuan Cheng on Gaea and is derived from cloning the [UFS_UTILS repository](https://github.com/ufs-community/UFS_UTILS) at the commit: